idptools/dodo/README.md

 `Chain` as zero-copy views into it.
 Indices are 0-based positional throughout; PDB numbering is carried as data and never used as an index.
 Spans are half-open `[start, stop)`.

+## How it works

+The order of these steps is not incidental — it's the algorithm.

+1. **Identify** folded domains, IDRs, and loops (IDRs tethered at both ends inside a *single* folded domain), using the all-atom density metric.
+2. **Predict** each IDR's end-to-end distance with ALBATROSS.
+Loops get no prediction — their span is already dictated by the folded-domain geometry they bridge.
+3. **Reposition the folded domains.** Translate and rotate each one as a rigid body so that consecutive domains sit at the predicted end-to-end distance of the IDR between them.
+4. **Rebuild loops.**
+5. **Rebuild connecting IDRs** between folded domains.
+6. **Rebuild terminal IDRs.**

+Steps 4–6 run in that order because that is decreasing order of constraint: a loop is pinned at both ends inside one domain, a connecting IDR is pinned between two domains that have already been positioned for it, and a terminal IDR is free at one end and can go almost anywhere.
+Build the loose regions first and they occupy space the tight ones then cannot avoid.

+**Step 3 is the one that makes the rest work, and it is easy to miss.** AlphaFold has no way to know where to put two domains joined by a long disordered linker, so it packs them together — measured on real models, **2–3.6× closer than the linker between them predicts** (p300's 151-residue linker: a 26.1 Å gap against a 94.9 Å prediction).
+Rebuilding the linker into that gap can only produce a compact blob wedged between domains.
+The fix isn't a better linker builder; it's moving the domains.

+**Folded-domain atoms are never rebuilt.** They come from AlphaFold (or AlphaFold3, or a crystal structure) and are trusted.
+A domain only ever moves as a rigid body, and DODO verifies
+that: internal geometry is asserted unchanged to ~10⁻¹³ Å after every transform.

 ## Build modes

 Modes are **multipliers on the predicted end-to-end distance**: